4d/go-mobile/docs/tutorials/relations/one-to-many-custom-button.md

 To that end, nothing more simple!
 You just have to drop your custom button in your custom template.

-Let's get started by downloading the Starter Project that includes:
+Let's get started by downloading the Starter project that includes:

 * a database with its mobile project
 * a standard Relation button

 <div style= {{ textAlign: "center", marginTop: "20px", marginBottom: "20px" }}>
-<a className="button"
+<a className="button button--primary"
 href="https://github.com/4d-for-ios/tutorial-OneToManyCustomButton/archive/c507e764e97e006c6c785dfc468f71f5bd708845.zip">STARTER CUSTOM BUTTON</a>
 </div>